boutiques/boutiques/README.md

 At runtime, a __value__ is assigned to each input in ```inputs```.

 * Inputs of type "String" may contain any string (encoding is not specified).
-When input is a list, __value__ contains the concatenation of all strings in the list, separated by spaces.
-Spaces included in list elements must be escaped by '\', or the elements must be single-quoted (Linux conventions).
 * Inputs of type "Numeric" must contain a string representing a number.
-When input is a list, __value___ contains the concatenation of all the strings in the list, separated by spaces.
 * Inputs of type "File" must contain a string representing a file path (absolute or relative to the execution directory).
+* Inputs of type "Flag" must contain a boolean.

 When input is a list, __value__ contains the concatenation of all strings in the list, separated by spaces.
 Spaces included in list elements must be escaped by '\', or the elements must be single-quoted (Linux conventions).
-* Inputs of type "Flag" must contain a boolean.
 An input of type "Flag" may not be a list.

 The tool command line is generated as follows: